jamesgleave/DeepRL-ATARI/README.md

 - Run atari.py to get single frames, and stacked frames from the Atari Breakout-v0 enviroment.

-# Main Model
+# Evaluation
-We have 3 different models that can be run.
+We have 3 different models that can be evaluated.
 ```sh
 python evaluate_brick_breaker.py  --model {ours,transfer,kerasrl}  [--games GAMES] [--render]
 ```